jesuisstan/kinetic-resource-planning-simulator/README.md

 - Reads configs with resources and processes
 - Simulates process execution with delays and constraints
+- Supports two algorithm modes: basic (greedy) and optimized
 - Optimization by time or target resource
 - Generates trace log for verification
 - CLI interface
 - Trace log verifier

+## Algorithm Modes

+The simulator supports two algorithm modes:

+- **Basic (default):**

+  - Simple greedy algorithm: always schedules the first available process in the order they appear in the config file.
+  - Fast and easy to understand, but not guaranteed to find the optimal solution.

+- **Optimized (with `--optimize` flag):**
+  - Uses a more advanced algorithm to find a better (possibly optimal) schedule.
+  - May take more time to compute, but can produce better results for complex scenarios.

+You can select the algorithm mode by adding the `--optimize` flag to the command line.

 ## Project Structure